peter-evans/create-pull-request/docs/concepts-guidelines.md

 ### Authenticating with GitHub App generated tokens

 A GitHub App can be created for the sole purpose of generating tokens for use with GitHub actions.
 These tokens can be used in place of `GITHUB_TOKEN` or a [Personal Access Token (PAT)](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
+GitHub App generated tokens are more secure than using a PAT because GitHub App access permissions can be set with finer granularity and are scoped to only repositories where the App is installed.

 1. Create a minimal [GitHub App](https://developer.github.com/apps/building-github-apps/creating-a-github-app/), setting the following fields: